Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 For an infinitesimal transformation this reads

 Similar to the spin connection, the general linear connection $\Omega_{\mu\phantom{a}b}^{\phantom{\mu}a}(x)$ should be defined such that the fully covariant derivative of the frame field vanishes,

-Note that the right hand side also naturally contains the Weyl gauge field with the right prefactor.
+Note that due to eq.\ \eqref{eq:WeylGaugeFieldThroughOmega} this also naturally contains the Weyl gauge field with the right prefactor.

-This has the advantage that derivatives of tensors can be consistently evaluated in terms of the coordinate or the general linear frame.
-One may solve eq.\ \eqref{eq:covariantDivergenceTetradGeneralized} for the general linear connection, leading to
+Eq.\ \eqref{eq:transformationGeneralizedSpinConnection} has the advantage that derivatives of tensors can be consistently evaluated in terms of the coordinate or the general linear frame, but some care is needed concerning the conformal scaling weight.
+For example, for a vector field in a unimodular frame $U^a$ with conformal scaling weight $\Delta_{U}$